 Britain must wait to exit recession

-LONDON: Britain is in its longest recession since 1955, official data showed Friday, confounding expectations for a return to growth in the third quarter and heaping more pressure on the government before elections.
+LONDON: Britain is in its longest recession since 1955, official data showed on Friday, confounding expectations for a return to growth in the third quarter and heaping more pressure on the government before elections.

 British gross domestic product (GDP) unexpectedly slumped 0.4 percent between July and September compared with a fall of 0.6 percent in the second quarter, the Office for National Statistics announced.